serendipiddy/android_app-network_monitor/planning.md

     * Display the network usage of a UID in terms of number of Bytes and number of packets.
 Create a list of *time_interval:packets:bytes*.
         * yup, shows total in activity and has an option to start a service updating a private CSV every 10 seconds
         * next step is to display a graph and allow export of the collected data.
+        * Store the active listeners and put a STOP button on the stats activity page
 * Think about how to interleave the log events and network events, making both a useful visual and an exportable file.